 When I first pulled this dress out of the box I got excited - I loved the sturdy structure of the fabric and the faux leather detailing on the pockets (pockets!) and the sleeves was so pretty.
 When I held it up, however, I wasn't so sure it would fit me correctly as it has a straight silhouette.
 I had a sneaking suspicion that it would fit my lower body and be too big on the upper body - a common pear shape problem.
 Let's see if I'm right.

 Darnit.
 I paired the dress with some cute wedges as my stylist suggested, but as shown on me and on the model in the stock photo, this dress is relatively straight without much of a cinch-in at the waist.
 It fits my lower body but then, beginning right where my waist tapers in, it's a bit baggy.
 When you get to my shoulders, it's enormous, as in I couldn't bend over in this thing without my ENTIRE bra showing.
-Such a bummer because I LOVE the fabric and the detailing on this dress, and it hits me at the perfect length for a classic, sexy "Little Black Dress".
+Such a bummer because I LOVE the fabric and the detailing on this dress, and it hits me at the perfect length for a classic, sexy "Little Black Dress" similar to prom dresses black.
 If this thing was A-line with a tapered waist, it'd be a home run.

 I wish I'd taken a better shot of the imbalanced fit of this dress on my body.
 I kept adjusting and pulling and moving and trying to make the upper body work for me, but it just wasn't happening.
 At this point I started to wonder if my stylist had been paying attention to my style profile and questionnaire, because I put a ton of emphasis on my pear-shaped body and how difficult it is to fit both halves of my body at the same time.
 I even told her the only dresses I can wear have to be skater style or A-line, and then this straight dress shows up in my box.
 A little disappointing, I gotta be honest.
 I can't offer any sizing recommendations for this dress, as it's just wrong for my body type.